Looking for adventure?

 Then come join us for our annual Winter Campout at Tahquamenon Falls in Michigan's Upper Peninsula, January 11-13, 2019.

-Jennifer and I have been doing this now every year since 2013 and since we started inviting people to join us up there that weekend, more and more folks from all across North American have come up to join us.
-Usually, there's abut two feet or more snow on the ground and we are surrounded by a beautiful forest that has trtansformed into a winter wonderland.
+Jennifer and I have been doing this now every year since 2013.
+Once we started inviting people to join us up there that weekend, more and more folks from all across North American have come up to play in the snow.
+Usually, there's about two feet or more snow on the ground and we are surrounded by a beautiful forest that has been transformed into a winter wonderland.